Cornus alba 'Hessei'

 • Hardy to USDA Zone 2 Raised by Herman Albrecht Hesse (1852 - 1937) - German nurseryman (Hesse Nurseries), originator of several woody plants including conifers.
 A number of cultivars carry the nursery's name.

-• Cornus alba, and its associated cultivars, are now classified as a subspecies of Cornus sericea, hence Cornus sericea supsp. sericea.
-However the Cornus alba designation is still often used in nursery commerce.
+• Note: Some nurseries still use the name Cornus alba, although it, and its associated cultivars, are now classified as a subspecies of Cornus sericea, hence Cornus sericea supsp. sericea.
+However, the name of selections and cultivars in the nursery trade are often given without the subspecies designation.
+Example: Cornus sericea ‘Flaviramia’.

 Click image to enlarge